-The best type of pumps for me are the ones the fit right on my feet.
-I’ve learned the hard way, that not matter how pretty or stylish a pump, if it doesn’t fit right, I will end up selling it or trading it for something else.
+The best type of pumps for me is the ones that fit right on my feet.
+I’ve learned the hard way, that no matter how pretty or stylish a pump is, if it doesn’t fit right, I will end up selling it or trading it for something else.
 So, save your time and money and try before you buy.
 Most of the leather pumps stretch out a little bit after use, so consider buying pumps that fit a little snug, otherwise, they’ll be sliding off your heels after a few wears.
 I personally love clean line pumps with a 4 inches heel, but I don’t shy away from colors or patterns.
 I love solid-colored pumps, but I also enjoy a pump with a tasteful and sophisticated print.

 Deb: Vintage is another passion.
 Where does that come from?

 Carelia: Where I’m from, buying pre-loved items is a very common thing to do, so I continue to carry that tradition with me.
-Vintage items are so important in my wardrobe, because they add that special and unique touch my look that new items will never achieve.
+Vintage items are so important in my wardrobe because they add that special and unique touch to my look that new items will never achieve.

-Carelia: As you can tell, I love to wear classics that now have become a trend with vintage pieces, but right now, my favorite trend is bohemian 70’s.
-I have a wardrobe with several pieces of that era, so it’s easy for me to enjoy this trend without spending extra cash.
+Carelia: As you can tell, I love to wear classics that now have become a trend with vintage pieces, but right now, my favorite trend is the bohemian 70s.
+I have a wardrobe with several pieces from that era, so it’s easy for me to enjoy this trend without spending extra cash.

 Carelia: I LOVE HATS!!!!!! and they aren’t just for the blog, as a matter of fact, everything I wear on the blog I wear in real life.
 We actually take pictures of my outfits before or after a busy day.
 However, I prefer to take them before, so my clothes aren’t wrinkled and my hair and makeup are fresh.

-I’ve loved hats since I was a little girl, and yes, a lots of people comment about my hats at work or in the street, but they’ve always been positive comments.
-I have a type of skin that can get melasma spots if I’m not careful, so besides wearing sunscreen everyday, I consider hats as form of sun protection.
+I’ve loved hats since I was a little girl, and yes, a lot of people comment about my hats at work or in the street, but they’ve always been positive comments.
+I have a type of skin that can get melasma spots if I’m not careful, so besides wearing sunscreen every day, I consider hats as a form of sun protection.